notwld/flask-otg/Readme.md

 ```

 ## Usage
-1. Open the ngrok dashboard in the browser (you can get the url from the terminal)
+1. Copy the ngrok url and paste it in the browser (you can get the url from the terminal)
-2. Copy the ngrok url and paste it in the browser
-3. You can also use the ngrok url in your mobile app
+2. You can also use the ngrok url in your mobile app

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.